WilliamLQin/Vision-Motion/README.md

 ## Getting Started

 Vision Motion is a project that has been directly built in Android Studio. <br>
-Download the project and open it in Android Studio, and it should work! <br>
+Download the project and open it in Android Studio! <br>

 ## Built With